 Do their coats look cleaned and groomed?
 Some will like you more than others but none should be growling and snarling at you.
 As for the looks and temperament, apply leniency to older dogs and the dam, who may have had her coat fall out once she has given birth.
 Ask to see photos of the dam before she gave birth.
 She may dislike you being near the puppies but she will be fine with the breeder being there.

 Why was this Pomeranian litter bred?

 Good breeders choose specific dogs to mate so the puppies have the ideal qualities of both parents and the breeder will be very excited when explaining this.
-He may point out the excellent health of the parents, their pleasant temperaments and that they conform to the Pomeranian breed standard.
-Be wary if the breeder doesn’t want to answer your questions or answers them in a strange manner.
+He may point out the excellent health of the parents, their pleasant temperaments, and that they conform to the Pomeranian breed standard.
+Be wary if the breeder doesn’t want to answer your questions or answer them in a strange manner.